pderichai/uw-nlp-capstone/index.md

 ## Blog Post \#5: BERT Baseline and Error Analysis

 We trained and evaluated BERT for NER on the CoNLL 2003 corpus.
-Our model scores 0.795 F! on the dev set and 0.733 on the test set.
+Our model scores 0.795 F1 on the dev set and 0.733 F1 on the test set.
 To understand the errors made by BERT, we plotted the following confusion matrix.
 ![](normalized_confusion_matrix.png)
 At the first glance, the model seems really bad at predicting the B tags.